ably77/gloo-gateway-ai/README.md

 }
 ```

-### Security - Protect your AI Gateway using api-key ExtAuth
+### Security - Secure your gateway and mask your LLM API key(s) using custom headers

 Description: Protect your AI Gateway access by using an api-key ext auth policy.
 This will make it so that a user-defined api-key key:value will be used to secure the gateway.
 Additionally, we can use the `headersFromMetadataEntry` feature in the ExtAuthPolicy to extract the actual OpenAPI LLM api-key from a secret and inject it into the request on successful auth